 To solve for this, some ACOs are attempting to move all their providers to a single EHR and care management module.
 However, for some this may not be an option.
 In these cases, ACOs can opt for Care Coordination Manager: a rules-driven, closed-loop messaging and distributed workflow orchestration platform that enables health plans, ACOs, allied health, and community partners to share and assign care plan requests across a diverse provider community.

-Pairing with Clinical Data Clearinghouse, which leverages interoperability standards inherent in every certified EHR, Care Coordination Manager is vendor-agnostic and able to populate EHRs and care management modules at the point of care with key clinical context.
+Care Coordination Manager is vendor-agnostic and able to populate EHRs and care management modules at the point of care with key clinical context.
 This flow of tasks and content supports high-quality coordination of care and management through transitions of care.

 - Proactively address non-clinical barriers to health for improved patient engagement and health